Fz3r0/Fz3r0_-_SQLi/README.md

 **Tonight, the sun sets forever.
 There shall never be another dawn.<br>**

-**In the mist of the night you may see me come, where shadows move and demons lie... ...I am Fz3r0 and the Sun no longer rises...".** <br>
+**In the mist of the night you may see me come, where the sun where shadows move and demons lie... ...I am Fz3r0 and the Sun no longer rises...".** <br>

 ...
 You've been chosen...<br>